 Menu

 Pikeville Medical Center’s Primary Stroke Center is among the top stroke treatment centers in KY.
 Our goal is to deliver the most effective care with cutting edge technology.
-Our Stroke Center aligns with the mission of PMC to provide world-class health care in a Christian environment.
+Our Stroke Center aligns with the mission of PMC: to advance the health and well-being of our region through comprehensive care in a Christian environment

 Dr. Naveed Ahmed, a Board-Certified Neurologist and Stroke Specialist, is Medical Director of PMC’s Primary Stroke Center.
 The hospital’s neurology staff also includes Neurologist Dr. Ryan Owens, and Neurosurgeons Dr. Norman Mayer and Dr. George M. Ghobrial.
 In addition, Physiatrists (physical medicine specialists) Dr. Milton Calima and Dr. Sankar Chirumamilla help stroke patients recover through physical rehabilitation.